conda/conda-dot-org/learn/specifications/exchange/environment-yml.md

 ### Other top-level keys

-Additional top-level keys can be present, but they MUST be ignored and the user SHOULD receive an informative warning about them when the conda client does not support them.
+Additional top-level keys can be present, but they MUST be ignored, and the user SHOULD receive an informative warning about them when the conda client does not support them.

 ## Schema